eypsrcnuygr/thickiter/README.md

 ### In progress

 ## The Features Implemented Yet
-- Authentication service implemented half <br />
+- Authentication service implemented <br />
-    1. It has general skeleton and error handling however still in progress
+    1. You can sign up sign in and sign out
+    2. The flow is managed via JWT coupled with cookie.
 - Mongo DB connection
     1. User creation